Introduction to the Book of Deuteronomy

 Most of the book’s material was probably written at the camp on the Moab Plains in the latter part of the 1400s BC, shortly before the death of Moses and the entry into the Promised Land.
 Since God had told him when and where he was to die, Moses could have written the details of his death beforehand, but the last chapter was probably added shortly afterward by Joshua or a scribe.

 Some modern critical “scholars” deny that Moses wrote Deuteronomy, often claiming the literary structure to be consistent with the Assyrian treaty texts about the time of Josiah’s reign in the seventh century BC.
 If, as many scholars believe, Deuteronomy was written in covenant form, archaeologists have discovered Hittite treaties from the time of Moses that are similar in form to the book.
 Others assert that Deuteronomy was the scroll found in the Temple during the time of Josiah, so it must be written about that time.
-Deuteronomy was probably the found scroll that formed much of the basis for Josiah’s reforms, but the Bible merely stated it was found, not written, during this time (2Kg 22-23).
+Deuteronomy was probably the found scroll that formed much of the basis for Josiah’s reforms, but the Bible merely states that it was found, not written, during this time (2Kg 22-23).
 See Introduction to the Pentateuch - Author for more information, including modern challenges to the authorship.

 [TOC] [Top of Page]